vallahaye/go-batcher/README.md

 ### Goals

 - Easy to use and minimal API surface area
-- Efficient use of resources, i.e. reuse of memory and good use of goroutines parking behavior
+- Efficient use of resources, i.e., reuse of memory and good use of goroutines parking behavior
 - Well-tested and documented

 ### Non-goals

-- Provide helper functions to interface Go Batcher with other software solutions (for example, connecting Go Batcher to a distributed task/job framework)
+- Provide integrations with other software solutions (e.g., connecting Go Batcher to a distributed task/job framework)

 ## Example